Chela: “Master, How May I Survive The Many Threats Of This Life?”

 - If I do something and it happens, how are the people I tried to protect?

-As I outlined above, the simple fact that people refuse to believe it won’t happen to them creates an ostrich head in the sand way of thinking.
+As I outlined above, the simple fact that people refuse to believe school shootings won’t happen to them creates an ostrich head in the sand way of thinking.
 We at TRG will always be polite, but wary, we will not stereotype, but we will assess, and may not profile, but we shall study.
 Regarding paranoia, just because you’re paranoid doesn’t mean they aren’t trying to get you.

 “You can’t depend on your eyes when your imagination is out of focus.” – Mark Twain